Anna Rosenberg

-Anna Marie Rosenberg (née Lederer; July 19, 1899 – May 9, 1983), later Anna Rosenberg Hoffman, was an American public official, advisor to presidents, and businesswoman.
+Anna Marie Rosenberg (née Lederer; July 19, 1899 – May 9, 1983), later Anna Rosenberg Hoffman, was an American public official, advisor to four presidents, and businesswoman.
+During the early 1950s, she served as an Assistant Secretary of Defense, becoming the then-highest ranking woman in the history of the Department of Defense.
+Among the landmark initiatives she was involved in during her public service career were the GI Bill and the desegregation of the U.S. military.
+Upon her death, The New York Times called Rosenberg "one of the most influential women in the country's public affairs for a quarter of a century."

-Background
+Early life

 Anna Marie Lederer was born on July 19, 1899, in Budapest, Hungary, the child of Albert Lederer and Charlotte (née Sarolta Bacskai) Lederer.
-While sources have not agreed on her birth year, often using 1901 or 1902, her father's naturalization petition indicates the July 19, 1899 date--a date which is corroborated by Ellis Island intake documents and other sources.
+She may have been born in either 1901 or 1902, but her father's naturalization petition indicates her birth date as July 19, 1899, which is corroborated by Ellis Island intake documents and other sources.
 She had one sibling, an older sister, Clare Lederer (later Clare von Arnold).
-In 1912, the girls and their mother immigrated to the United States and joined Albert Lederer, who had immigrated to New York City in 1910.
+In 1910, Albert immigrated from Hungary to New York City, followed by his wife and daughters in 1912.
 Anna attended Wadleigh High School for Girls.
-At the conclusion of World War I, while still at Wadleigh, Anna married an infantryman, and became Anna Rosenberg.

-Career
+In 1917, Lederer became a naturalized U.S. citizen.

+Early career

-As a high-schooler, Anna appeared in the New York Times for the first time due to her mediating a large student strike related to mandatory military training.
-Her advocacy for her fellow students and for women's suffrage sparked a lifelong interest in politics, and by the 1920s she was being mentored by Tammany Hall figures and Belle Moskowitz.
-Inspired by the older Moskowitz, Anna Rosenberg opened a public- and labor relations firm while continuing to be involved in Democratic politics in New York City.
-In 1928, Anna met Eleanor Roosevelt, whose husband was running for Governor of New York.
-Eleanor Roosevelt later described Anna Rosenberg as "a woman who penetrated [the] ‘old boy network’ through her ability, friendship with men of influence, and force of personality."
+Rosenberg became known as a labor mediator as early as high school, earning mention in the New York Times during a large student strike related to mandatory military training.
+By the early 1920s, she moved into political campaigns, and was mentored by Tammany Hall political figures and social activist Belle Moskowitz.
+Inspired by the older Moskowitz, Rosenberg opened a public- and labor relations firm while continuing to be involved in Democratic politics in New York City.

+While working on Franklin D. Roosevelt's campaign for New York governor in 1928, she attracted the attention of Roosevelt's wife Eleanor, who would later describe Rosenberg as "a woman who penetrated [the] ‘old boy network’ through her ability, friendship with men of influence, and force of personality."

+Roosevelt administration

-The New Deal
+New Deal

-When Franklin D. Roosevelt won the presidency in 1933, Anna Rosenberg was considered for New Deal leadership positions.
-In 1934, Nathan Straus, New York State regional director for the National Industrial Recovery Act, made her his assistant.
-In 1936, Rosenberg succeeded him as regional director, becoming the only woman regional director.
+When Franklin Roosevelt won the presidency in 1932, Rosenberg was considered for leadership positions to manage the large programs of Roosevelt's signature New Deal.
+In 1934, Nathan Straus Jr., New York State regional director of the National Recovery Administration (NRA), selected Rosenberg as his assistant.
+Rosenberg later succeeded him as regional director, becoming the only female regional director of the NRA.